Viruliant/damcc-doc/damcc.md

 eliminate references to storage by keeping data in these registers, as much as possible."_ --[@10.1145/800230.806984]

-[@ClickNodes] -- _"**Outline how The architecture description files, in how in general made the compiler suitable for many platforms all at once:** . . .
+[@ClickNodes] -- _"**Architecture description files, made the compiler suitable for many platforms all at once:** . . .
 There is an architecture file that is used to describe a CPU architecture including the set of the kind of instructions and a mapping from the C2 ideal nodes to machine equivalents and the registers that are allowed and the encoding for the machine code encodings for them is sort of the common set of things there's a bunch of the things that are in there that are all these fine-grained details but the big pieces are: a mapping from idealized nodes which is what the IR mostly runs on to code gen to hardware instructions and the registers that are allowed both on each individual hardware instruction input and overall what are those set of arc registers are allowed in the system and there is a tool which reads this file which is enough funny in its own little format and spits out C code that is in compiled in with the rest of the system._

 _Builds what's called a burrs pattern matching which does a optimal for some definition of optimal mapping of Hardware instructions to ideal